jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Average gross for each Best Picture winner.
 As the movies were dying, the industry fought back with excuses and lawsuits, instead of innovation and evolution.
 People didn't even bother watching Oscar movies on Netflix either.
 ALl numbers from boxofficemojo.com._

 The movie industry rejected the lesson.
+Ever notice how online movies don't include opening credits, red-carpet interviews, and political charged speeches.
+That's the people erasing dark majic, and enjoying the simple majic of a new, and better tool, telling the story they want so badly.

 When DVD dark majic lost out to the majic of streaming, the industry fired up the Death Star.
 The same public who bought billions of dollars on DVDs and merchanise.
+That was paying 800 million a year in DVD late fees.
 That created fan clubs and flocked to comic-cons, was declared evil.
 The movie industry put FBI warnings on their products, lobbyied government for harsh punishments, and demanded the public feel ashamed for not buying DVDs anymore.
-Customers were sued, threats of lawsutis were mailed out.
-The industry called their own customers disloyal thieves.
+Customers were sued, threats of lawsuits were mailed out.
+The industry refused to evolve, and so called their own customers disloyal thieves.

 And here was born Darth Blockbuster.
 He was actively and knowingly trying to force humanity to keep using his old tools in our cyborgology.
 Rather than gluing us in our seats with good stories, Hollywood he was gluing DVDs is our hands with the Death Star, and preventing society upgrading to the Internet Age.
 But before we find if the villian could save the DVD (I know you know the answer, but indulge me), let's take a short break.